briankoser/sfc-listeners-guide/episodes/0190-firefly-flies-again-and-other-news.md

 {% timeLink podcast_file_url, '48:10' %} #FreeJossWhedon

-{% timeLink podcast_file_url, '51:36' %} A studio is making a Dante's {% workTitle "Inferno" %} movie...based on the video game <q class="archivist inline">By far the angriest I've heard Ben</q>
+{% timeLink podcast_file_url, '51:36' %} A studio is making a Dante's {% work "Inferno" %} movie...based on the video game <q class="archivist inline">By far the angriest I've heard Ben</q>